Gen711/Gen711/docs/Syllabus.md

 - Come to class and lab, pay attention, be interactive: Active learning far outcompetes passive, so while coming to class itself is good, interacting/asking questions will be much better.
 - Ask questions when your confused.
 Come to office hours, or schedule a time to meet.
 - Don't cram!
 Study a little, several times per week.
 You will remember more, and the exams will be less stressful.
-- Read the book and use (with caution) online resources.
+- Read the papers and use (with caution) online resources.

 ### 11. Course Schedule - Subject to Change